|HOME SCHOOLING / INTERNATIONAL|

 By Suomen kotiopettajat

-Finland enjoys a continuous legal history of homeschooling for more than three hundred years, a unique status that describes very few countries in the world.
+Finland enjoys a continuous legal history of homeschooling for more than 300 years, a unique status that describes very few countries in the world.
 Parents living in Finland in the late 1600s were compelled to teach their children to read.
 When the Finnish government introduced the first school laws in 1866, homeschooling was the educational choice of the vast majority.
 However, in the government guidelines for the school law, the method of education was to remain homeschool-like with significant involvement from parents.

 Even today when international scholars make PISA-pilgrimages to Finland, many have noted the similarities to homeschooling that exist in the Finnish classroom.
 Mr. Heikki Ylikangas, celebrated national history professor of the University of Helsinki, argues that the success of the Finnish school owes much gratitude to the efforts of the parents.
 He explains it is Finnish parents who for generations have been responsible for their children’s education and continue even today to take a keen interest in their progress at school.